yilverdeja/caregiver-admin-dashboard/README.md

 ### Horizontal Scrolling with 3 Months

 Ideally, horizontal scrolling would only appear on the desktop view if there were more than 3 shift month views.
 However, even with only 3 shift month views available, there is still a bit of horizontal scrolling.

+## Codebase Improvements

+### Types

+Various of the same types are used across the components.
+The main `Shift` type is defined in `store.ts` file, but the type definitions are defined all over the place and would be better to define it in one place

+### Component Organization

+Organize the components by the type of component they serve, i.e. `Shift` components, or `UI` for the custom button and checkbox components.

 ## Future Improvements